Madhusingh10/Facial_emotion_detection/README.md

 Dropout layers are added to prevent overfitting.
 The final fully connected layers consist of Dense layers with ReLU, followed by the output layer with a softmax activation to predict one of the seven emotions (angry, disgust, fear, happy, neutral, sad, surprise).
 Training:
-The model is trained using the FER2013 dataset, now stored as images, for 100 epochs.
+The model is trained using the FER2013 dataset (https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset), now stored as images, for 100 epochs.
 The categorical cross-entropy loss function is used, and the optimizer is Adam.
 Real-time Emotion Detection: